-Apple asks for preliminary injunction against the Samsung Galaxy S III [UPDATED]Alex Wagner - Senior News Editor
+Apple asks for preliminary injunction against the Samsung Galaxy S III [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk

 Looks like Apple is feeling a tad litigious.
 Earlier today we learned that the company recently filed an ITC complaint against HTC, and now it's been revealed that Apple has asked a court to add the Samsung Galaxy S III to its request for a preliminary injunction against the Samsung Galaxy Nexus that was filed in early February.
 In its motion, which was filed yesterday, Apple explains that it obtained a Galaxy S III in the U.K. and that it feels that the device "clearly infringes at least two" of the patents asserted in its motion for an injunction against the Galaxy Nexus.
 Those two patents are #8,086,604, related to unified search, and #5,946,647, which is the same "data tapping" patent mentioned in the new ITC complaint against HTC and the complaint from back in December.